dovis94/Bike-Analysis/the_analysis.md

 ![Dashboard](img/bike_project_4.PNG)
 ## Key Takeaways
 ### Top - seasonal trend - more riders in the warmer weather.
-### Bottom left - a clear preference for the classic bike.
+### Bottom left - a clear preference for the classic bike over electric.
 ### Bottom Right - Weekend for Casual, Weekdays for Members.

 ## Discussion